On higher scissors congruence: Introduction

 \subsection{Acknowledgements}

-The author is pleased to acknowledge substantial contributions to the proof of \autoref{intro_st} made by Inna Zakharevich during visits the author made to Cornell University.
+The author is pleased to acknowledge that \autoref{intro_st} is joint work with Inna Zakharevich, and to thank Inna for her support in incorporating it into the current paper.
 He also thanks Inna for conversations, insights, and helpful references on scissors congruence, without which none of the other results would be possible.
-The author would furthermore like to thank Laura Anderson and Michael Dobbins for helpful conversations about polytopes, and Andrew Blumberg, Anna Marie Bohmann, Jonathan Campbell, Teena Gerhardt, Michael Hill, Michael Mandell, Mona Merling, and Kate Ponto for conversations about trace maps for combinatorial forms of $K$-theory, insights from which inspired the current project.
-The author was supported the NSF grants DMS-2005524 and DMS-2052923.
+The author would furthermore like to thank Laura Anderson and Michael Dobbins for helpful conversations about polytopes, and Alexander Kupers, Jeremy Miller, Peter Patzt, and Robin Sroka for enlightening conversations about the connection to the work of Quillen and Rognes.
+Finally, he thanks Andrew Blumberg, Anna Marie Bohmann, Jonathan Campbell, Teena Gerhardt, Michael Hill, Michael Mandell, Mona Merling, and Kate Ponto for conversations about trace maps for combinatorial forms of $K$-theory, insights from which inspired the current project.
+The author was supported by the NSF grants DMS-2005524 and DMS-2052923.